azadbolour/boardgame/haskell-server/CONVENTIONS.md

 ## Exceptions

-Do not use exceptions in application code.
 But exceptions may arise from runtime issues in application code not uncovered by tests, and possibly from lower level libraries.
 Therefore, we catch all exceptions when we run the game transformer stack, and convert them to internal errors which are then treated normally as ExceptT within the game transformer stack.
 Note that generally exceptions may be caught only in the IO monad.
 However, we need to catch them in the game transformer stack.

 For details of catching exceptions and catching them in particulat in monad transformer stacks, see the following: